Bedford County, Virginia

 - 2018 - Bedford County celebrates its 265th anniversary

-This timeline provides a condensed summary of the historical journey of Bedford County, Virginia.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Bedford County, Virginia.